 + Headlamp with red-light mode and a good backpack to pack things into.

 + Appropriate clothing, it's generally warm at night this time of year, but it is the desert and it can cool down, please be sure to check weather forecasts and bring appropriate clothing.

 + Water and snacks to keep you going, coffee/tea to keep you awake (please don't use high sugar energy drinks which will cause you to sugar crash later).

 + For the post-processing workshop we recommend people bring a laptop or tablet, although this is not necessary if you would like to just take notes, but having a laptop will allow you to do some post-processing of your own and we can provide feedback.
 The post-processing workshop will recorded and can be viewed again by attendees after the conference at any time.

 Keep in mind that we cannot control the weather, clouds aren't the end of the world and we can still teach you how to use your tracking mount even with clouds.
-Also keep in mind that some clouds can provide some drama to a scene, see the image of Balance Rock to the right with clouds being illuminated by Moab light pollution taken during blue hour.
+Also keep in mind that some clouds can provide some drama to a scene and the clouds can change rapidly, so even with clouds we will proceed with the workshop.
 If weather is so uncooperative that we cannot shoot we will provide post-processing instruction and we can go through gear setup and basic imaging.

-From the options below you can select the photography night workshop, post-processing, or both..
+From the options below you can select the photography night workshop, post-processing, or both.
+Please select the correct date for the photography workshop, if you sign up for both a photography and post-processing then please write in the comments which date you want for the photography workshop.
 Checkout is through Paypal and accepts credit cards.
-You can select a workshop, add to cart, then return to this page and select the post-processing workshop, add to cart, then proceed to checkout from there if you choose.
-If you have any questions please reach out to me through the email icon/link at the bottom of the page.
+If you have any questions please reach out to us through the email icon/link at the bottom of the page.
 Prior to purchasing please read and understand the Terms and Conditions at the following link: